What Did My Car Say? Impact of Autonomous Vehicle Explanation Errors and Driving Context On Comfort, Reliance, Satisfaction, and Driving Confidence: Results

 \subsubsection{Potential Harm of `What'-type Errors}

 In the high error condition group, what-type errors are incorrect descriptions of what the AV is doing.
 To understand the impact of the \emph{potential} harm of these errors, we conducted a secondary analysis comparing errors that would result in an accident if acted upon by the AV versus those that would not.
-To test this case, we use LME models with fixed effects for the categorization of potential harm (0 or 1) and random effects for driving scenario and individual differences by participant.
+This analysis adds a more nuanced understanding for the impact of `what'-type errors on participant ratings of an AV.
+It is important to note that, though similarly named, this \textit{potential} harm categorization is unrelated to the perceived harm of the driving situation measured via participant rating.
+In the potential harm case, scenarios were categorized by the research team as harmful or not based on what the result would have been if the AV had driven in accordance with the mistaken `what' explanation.
+As the basis of our analysis, we use LME models with fixed effects for the categorization of potential harm (0 or 1) and random effects for driving scenario and individual differences by participant.
 This analysis is conducted only on data from the “high” condition in isolation.

 We find significant effects for satisfaction with an explanation ( = -0.46, t(22) = -2.6, p < .05) and confidence in the AV's driving ability ( = -0.45, t(22) = -2.7, p < .05).
 Comfort relying on the AV showed results trending towards significance ( = -0.38, t(22) = -1.9, p = 0.07).
 No significant results were found for the reliance preference measure.
 These results imply that the content of the error -- in this case, the potential harm that could result \emph{from} the error -- may impact the effect of the error on outcomes.
 Specifically, we find evidence that higher gravity errors may have a greater negative impact on some outcomes.